-Students make a short cartoon using Adobe Animate, incorporating long-standing principles of animation.
-Exploring and creating jump scares in cinema allows students to analyse the capacity to impact viewers.
+Students create a number of media products in a variety of forms, exploring how technology and conventions are used and manipulated to create particular effects and impact others.
 Students also work through the various stages of production to plan, shoot, and edit footage to achieve different effects for a range of genres, styles, and audiences.